How to Start a Profitable Medical Delivery Service

-You can also add addresses manually, which is great.
-This gives your drivers the option to add addresses to their route once they’ve already started their day.
+You can also add addresses manually, which is great, as it will give your drivers the option to add addresses to their route once they’ve already started their day.

 Plus, we use the same auto-complete technology that you find in Google Maps, which means as you type in an address, Circuit will suggest the most likely destination.

-- Time windows: You can establish time windows, so deliveries are made when a doctor’s office or lab is open.
+- Time windows: You can establish time windows so deliveries are made when a doctor’s office or lab is open.

 - Average time per stop: Some deliveries take longer than others.
-If your delivery drivers are spending an average of 15 minutes at each stop, then their optimized route will change based on traffic patterns.
+If your delivery drivers are spending an average of 15 minutes at each stop, their optimized route will change based on traffic patterns.
 By setting your average time per stop, you can help Circuit create a better-optimized route.